apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 </bean>
 {% endhighlight %}

-The Facebook and Twitter clients can be defined via properties only, which makes the configuration easier (the Spring context and the `Clients` object are optional in that case).
+The Facebook, Twitter and SAML 2 clients can be defined via properties only, which makes the configuration easier (the Spring context and the `Clients` object are optional in that case).

 In the `cas.properties` file: